A new mechanism for generating particle number asymmetry through interactions: Two Particle Irreducible Closed Time Path Effective Action

 \subsection{Schwinger Dyson Equations}

 Now let us derive SDEs for both Green's function and field.
 These equations can be obtained by taking the variation of the 2PI EA, $\Gamma_2$, with respect to the scalar field $\bar{\phi}$ and Green's function $G$.

-We first derive SDEs for the field.
-The variation of the 2PI EA in Eq.\eqref{Gamma_2} with respect to the scalar field $\bar{\phi}$ leads to,
+In the following, we first derive SDEs for the field.
+The variation of the 2PI EA in Eq.\eqref{Gamma_2b} with respect to the scalar field $\bar{\phi}$ leads to,